jci-metasys/powershell-metasysrestclient/README.md

 To get started you need to get logged into a site.

 To do this, simply call `Invoke-MetasysMethod` with no parameters.
 You'll be prompted for your `Site host`, `username` and `password`.
-Your credentials which will be securely stored in your OS keychain.
-After that you'll never need to enter your credentials for that site again.
-(If your credentials change, you'll want to clear them from your keychain.
-See [Clearing Credentials from your Keychain]() )

 ```bash
 PS > Invoke-MetasysMethod